TRaSH-Guides/Guides/docs/Radarr/radarr-setup-custom-formats-french.md

 ------

-## I only interested in VOSTFR!
+## I am only interested in VOSTFR!

 My strongest suggestion will be for you to look at Bazarr.
 It will do an amazing job for getting your subtitle on every movies.
-An other option is to disregard the MULTi part and just add the [{{ radarr['user-radarr-cf']['french-cfs']['french-vostfr']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#vostfr) with a strong score.
+An other option is to disregard the MULTi part and just add the [{{ radarr['cf']['french-vostfr']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#vostfr) with a strong score.

 ------